aravinth-kanesh/uni-results/README.md

 ## Customising for your course

-If your degree weights Year 1, or uses a different credit structure, update the defaults in `app.js`:
+The defaults are Year 2 (40%) and Year 3 (60%), each with 120 credits.
+You can change any of this at runtime via Settings without touching the code, or update the defaults in `app.js`:

 ```js
 const DEFAULT_STATE = {